tchak/rasputin/README.md

 Precompilation :

 Starting with 0.9.0 release, Rasputin will precompile your handlebars templates.
+Starting with 0.12.1 release, default behavior is to precompile templates only in production environment.
 If you do not want this behavior you can tourn it off in your rails configuration block :

     config.rasputin.precompile_handlebars = false